 Ken Wolski is Executive Director at the Coalition for Medical Marijuana of NJ.

-“We support this legislation despite our concerns,” Mr Wolski told InsiderNJ.
-“On balance the good that this bill does outweighs its limitations including a sales tax, no home grow, and the creation of the Cannabis Regulatory Commission” to oversee the program.
+“We support this legislation, despite our concerns,” Ken Wolski, Executive Director at the Coalition for Medical Marijuana of NJ, told InsiderNJ.
+“On balance, the good that this bill does outweighs its limitations, including a sales tax, no home grow, and the creation of the Cannabis Regulatory Commission [to oversee the program].”

 “This imposes another layer of bureaucracy with over a half million dollars in salaries for a program that’s already being administered by the Department of Health which is handling the program pretty well,” Wolski added.